afrievalt/best-practices-react/ideal.md

 #### 6. Use Default values:

 Default values allow you to increase flexibility without increasing the surface area.
 Default values can nudge developers to do the right thing.
 They also allow developers to experiment with faster feedback.

+# An ideal component is free of logic